AnyChart/docs.anychart.com/Basic_Charts_Types/HeatMap_Chart.md

   // create linerColor scale
   var colorScale = anychart.scales.ordinalColor();
-  // set range of values and corresponding colors colorScale.ranges([
+  // set range of heat parameter's values and corresponding colors colorScale.ranges([
-    // set color for all points with the value less than 1200000 {less: 1200000, color: "#B2DFDB"},
+    // set color for all points with the heat parameter less than 1200000 {less: 1200000, color: "#B2DFDB"},
-    {from: 1200000, to: 3000000, color: "#004D40"},
+    // set color for all points with the heat parameter more than 1200000 but less than 3000000 {from: 1200000, to: 3000000, color: "#004D40"},
-    {greater: 3000000, color: "#004D40"}
+    // set color for all points with the heat parameter more than 3000000 {greater: 3000000, color: "#004D40"}
   ]);